YoursSto/yourssto.github.io/themes/new/content/posts/root-xmas-2025/index.md

 After digging a bit more into the challenge source code, I did not see a clear vulnerability that we could use.
 However, given that we can upload files, maybe we can find a way to exploit that feature especially with the custom thumbnail generation function.
 With only PDFs and images, we cannot do much but maybe we can do more?
-After reading this great [Synacktiv post](https://www.synacktiv.com/en/publications/playing-with-imagetragick-like-its-2016#footnote8_d5xu6ed), I first tried using the **PDF/PostScript polyglot** approach, but did not manage to make it work correctly as my PostScript was not executed.
+After reading this great [Synacktiv post](https://www.synacktiv.com/en/publications/playing-with-imagetragick-like-its-2016#footnote8_d5xu6ed), I first tried using the **PDF/PostScript polyglot** approach, but did not manage to make it work correctly as my PostScript was not being executed.
-Therefore, I focused on SVGs as, in my previous attempt, I succeeded creating PDF/SVGs due to the parser confusion.
-After several options for many hours, I found this [article](https://swarm.ptsecurity.com/exploiting-arbitrary-object-instantiations/) that underlines the `VID` format which enables **filename expansions** and I quote :
+Therefore, I focused on SVGs as, in my previous attempt, I succeeded creating SVGs that were accepted (considered as PDFs) due to the parser confusion.
+After several hours of trying different payloads, I found this [article](https://swarm.ptsecurity.com/exploiting-arbitrary-object-instantiations/) that underlines the `VID` format which enables **filename expansions** and I quote :
 ```sh
 The call of ExpandFilenames means that the VID scheme accepts masks, and constructs filepaths using them.

 Therefore, by using the vid: scheme, we can include our temporary file with the MSL content without knowing its name
 ```
 This was a turning point.
-I first tried to include the session file content in the SVG as an MSL as the article suggsted but that was in vain (and that makes sense as our session file is not a valid MSL) :
+I first tried to include the session file content in the SVG as an MSL as the article suggested but that was in vain (and that makes sense as our session file is not a valid MSL) :
 ```xml
 <SVG height="100" width="100"><!--
 %PDF-1.3